AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/tabs/privacy-and-gdpr.md

 public static void getConsents(final AdobeCallback<Map<String, Object>> callback);
 ```

 * _callback_ - callback invoked with the current consents of the extension.
-If an `AdobeCallbackWithError` is provided, an `AdobeError`, can be retruned in the eventuality of any error that occured while getting the user consents.
+If an `AdobeCallbackWithError` is provided, an `AdobeError`, can be returned in the eventuality of any error that occured while getting the user consents.
 The callback may be invoked on a different thread.

 **Example**